iterorganization/imas-python/docs/source/api_overview.rst

 ------------
 - Forward only
 - May require reading an arbitrary number of intermediate versions
-- Do not cover more complex migrations
+- Does not cover more complex migrations

 IMASPy will not load intermediate versions.
 Double renames are therefore not supported yet.
 This does not appear to be a problem so far.
 If any problem